HISTORY OF THE ST. VINCENT AND SARAH FISHER CENTER

 2004 Daughters of Charity transfer authority of the Center to Corporate Board.

 2006 St. Vincent and Sarah Fisher Center returned to its roots and relocated back to Detroit, where it launched free children’s and adult educational programs and services.

-2011 The Center launched The Education Experience at St. Vincent and Sarah Fisher Center.
-Providing more than just tutoring, the adult program expanded to four campuses and added a speaker series, added evening classes and developed a partner network to provide students with resources for continuing education and employment search support.
+2011 The Education Experience launched at St. Vincent and Sarah Fisher Center.
+These programs provide more than just tutoring: the adult program expanded to four campuses and added a speaker series, added evening classes and developed a partner network to provide students with resources for continuing education and employment search support.
 The children’s program expanded to include field trips and additional subjects, as well as a computer lab and resources for parents.